ivanbakel/submodule-dependency/README.md

 ## Declaring a dependency

-A submodule pull-request dependency can be declared by putting "Requires <GitHub user>/<repository>#<PR number>" anywhere in the pull request body.
+A submodule pull-request dependency can be declared by putting "Requires \<GitHub user\>/\<repository\>#\<PR number\>" anywhere in the pull request body.

+## Limitations

+The action currently allows at most one dependency, and assumes that the corresponding submodule is located in a folder of the same name in the root directory of the repository.
+It also assumes that the dependency can be fetched over HTTPS.
+Finally, it assumes that the `pullfrom` remote name is not in use.